 Parry is preparing for a backup role at defensive tackle, Chris Tomasson of the St. Paul Pioneer Press reports.

 Showing no signs of the ankle injury that landed him on injured reserve last September, Parry has appeared to be a good fit in Mike Zimmer's defense throughout the spring workout program.
-The veteran's backup status is no inditement of his talent playing behind Linval Joseph and Sheldon Richardson, though.
+The veteran's backup status is no indictment of his talent playing behind Linval Joseph and Sheldon Richardson, though.
 After all, the veteran was a 16-game starter for the Colts in 2015 and 2016.
-The likely reason Minnesota got him for cheap this spring -- Parry is playing on a one-year, minimum-salary contract in 2018 -- is that the defensive tackle is rehabbing his market value in the wake of a February 2017 arrest that drew Parry a four-game suspension last season.
-Parry has since satisfied said suspension, and is good to go for the start of the upcoming campaign.
+Minnesota likely got him on a one-year, minimum-salary contract in 2018 because the defensive tackle is rehabbing his market value in the wake of a February 2017 arrest that drew Parry a four-game suspension last season.
+Parry has since satisfied said ban, and is good to go for the start of the upcoming campaign.

 While with the Saints last season, Parry landed on injured reserve due to an ankle issue after seeing the field for only three plays in 2017 and was then handed a four-game suspension in December.
 With the suspension having since concluded, Parry can turn his focus to recovering from the ankle injury and aiming to win a reserve spot along the Minnesota defensive line.

 Parry's (ankle) was officially reinstated Monday after serving his four-game suspension.

 Though he was still docked four paychecks stemming from a February arrest in Arizona, Parry didn't miss any actual games due to the suspension, as the Saints had already placed him on season-ending injured reserve due to the ankle issue.
 Parry, who will become a restricted free agent this offseason, is eligible to play at the start of the 2018 campaign.